 Resolving Insurance Company Payment Disputes

 When the insurance company for each driver has finished investigating the claim, one insurer may send a payment demand to the other.
 Then, the other insurer can counter the demand.
-Both carriers will work to determine liability and who pays out.
+Then, both carriers will work to determine liability and who pays out.
+Sometimes, an arbitration panel may be utilized to settle payment disputes between insurers.

 If the Other Driver Sues You

-What Happens After Uninsured Driver or Hit and Run Accidents
+What Happens After Uninsured Driver or Hit-and-Run Accidents

-After the insurance company pays you (up to the minimum amount of coverage you carry), they will still try to find the uninsured driver and pursue reimbursement.
+After the insurance company pays you up to the minimum amount of coverage you carry, they will still try to find the uninsured driver and pursue reimbursement.
 The insurer may use the evidence you provide from the accident, such as any pictures you got of the driver or their vehicle, in their search.

-An experienced Georgia car accident lawyer can help ensure you are treated fairly and that your rights are protected.
+An experienced Georgia car accident lawyer can help ensure you get treated fairly and that your rights are protected.
 It’s easy for something you said or did after the accident to be taken out of context or used against you.
-For example, something as simple as saying “I’m okay” or sounding cheerful after the accident can be used as “evidence” that you weren’t actually hurt badly and in need of medical treatment

 Don’t miss out on the compensation you deserve after a car accident.
 John Foy & Associates can guide you through each step of the process.
 We never work for or back down from insurance companies.
 We know how to win cases.
-To schedule a FREE consultation and case evaluation with one of our car accident lawyers, call us at (404) 400-4000 or contact us online today.
+To schedule a FREE consultation and case evaluation with one of our car accident lawyers, call us or contact us online today.